The Richmond Free Public Library Home Bound Delivery Policy

 - Library staff must approve all notices, posters, and brochures.

-- Only designated staff can post or remove notices.
+- Only library staff can post or remove notices.

 - Once notices are removed, they are discarded.